What is FASD?

 Neuro-Based Approaches

 One of the fastest-evolving areas of promising interventions for traumatized/attachment-disordered children in the area of neuroscience approaches.
-These approaches are based on the premise of brain plasticity; that is, the research […]
+These approaches are based on the premise of brain plasticity; that is, the research that shows the brain is able to continue growing, changing and developing throughout a person’s life.
+These approaches target the brain’s chemical, electrical and structural by […]

 Theraplay